Siddhant128-bit/Smart-Recommendation-Interface/README.md

 <p> For Chatbot I have an idea i will create  eda from the user dataset dump it onto the json file with all key information and provide it as reference to chatbot</p>
 <p> For that we need following: </p>
 <ul>
+  <li> EDA for user data with top performing genre top performing dates and worst performing week days </li>
+  <li> Use it as reference for the chatbot</li>
+  <li> Create a response classifier which identifies weather some specific instruction want another particular module to be called out or not if yes.
+Run it as well and add it as response on chatbot side.</li>
 </ul>